PropellerAero/frontend-coding-challenge/README.md

 ## The latest and greatest mapping application in town!

 At Propeller we love tiles - we love serving them and we love consuming them - much like :cake:.
-We need you to build a new front-end mapping application that can consume tiles from an online server and correctly grid / display for the user.
+We need you to build a new front-end mapping application that can consume tiles from an online server and correctly grid / display them for the user.

 We have a rough mockup from our designers and we need you to bring that vision to life.